lurto/TruncatingDataBreach_V2/README.md

 ## How it works
 - Written in vlang
-- In the first lines of the scipt you have to define the input file path, the two output file paths and the separators
+- Define your input file, your two output files and the seperator with the parameters
 - That's all.

 ## To Do